sublimehq/Packages/README.md

 There are some planned changes that will address this in the future.

-Complex plugins
+Complex plugins,
-such as auto complete systems and linters should generally be in a stand-alone package, rather than included in the default set of packages.
+such as auto complete systems and linters, should generally be in a stand-alone package rather than included in the default set of packages.

 ## Missing Packages